yorickvanb/alaspoorcomedy-blog/content/blog/2024/advent_of_stories/advent_of_stories_day_03.md

 ---
-title: Advent of Stories - Day 3
+title: Advent of Stories - Day 3 - The Zoomer and the Snake
 description: Entry in the Advent of Stories series.
 date: 2024-12-03
 draft: false